lionelmace/ibmcloud-utils/satellite/README.md

 # Satellite demo

-This shell script will generate for you a demo environement.
+This shell script will prepare for you a Satellite demo environement.

-## What does the script do for you?
-It will create those resources unless the names you provided match an existing instance
+It will create those resources unless the names you provided match an existing instance:

 * Resource Group
 * VPC
 * Subnet